Jump to Main Content

 The Beverly Cleary Endowed Professorship in Children and Youth Services supports the activities of the Cleary Professor in the area of children and youth services.
 This endowment focuses on training librarians and offering continuing education to the region’s libraries.
 The Cleary Professorship was created in 2005 at the University of Washington’s Information School in honor of the renowned children’s writer with gifts from the Cleary family, alumni, the library community, and fans of Cleary’s work.

 As a UW student, Cleary specialized in library work with children.
-Cleary graduated in 1939 from the UW Information School (formerly the School of Librarianship in the College of Arts & Sciences) with a master’s degree in library science.
+Cleary graduated in 1939 from the UW Information School (formerly the School of Librarianship in the College of Arts & Sciences) with a bachelor's degree.
 After spending several years as a librarian in both Washington state and California, she went on to write more than 30 award-winning children’s books, creating beloved characters such as Ramona Quimby and Henry Huggins.
 Cleary was awarded the University of Washington Summa Laude Dignata — the highest honor bestowed by the UW — in 2008 for her impact and legacy as a children’s author.

 “I believe in that ‘missionary spirit’ among children’s librarians,” Cleary said in a 2005 interview with UW News.
 “Kids deserve books of literary quality, and librarians are so important in encouraging them to read and selecting books that are appropriate.”